Skip to content

 ColumnDescription

-ScopeThe scope type and name (e.g. “tenant / Acme Corp”)
+ScopeThe scope type and ID (e.g. “tenant / Acme Corp”).

-Current UsageA progress bar showing consumption as a percentage of the cost limit
+Current UsageA progress bar showing consumption against the limit.

 Creating a Budget

-Budgets can be scoped to any level in the multi-tenancy hierarchy:
+Budgets can be scoped to any level in the multi-tenancy hierarchy.
+Select the Scope Type and the specific Scope ID it applies to:

-TenantApplies to an entire tenant and all its users
+TenanttenantApplies to an entire tenant and all its users.

 Limits